amzn/style-dictionary/docs/transforms.md

 [lib/common/transforms.js](https://github.com/amzn/style-dictionary/blob/main/lib/common/transforms.js)

-> All the pre-defined transforms included use the [CTI structure](tokens.md?id=category-type-item) for the match properties.
-If you structure your style properties differently you will need to write [custom transforms](transforms.md?id=defining-custom-transforms) or make sure the design token CTIs are on the attributes of your properties.
+> All the pre-defined transforms included use the [CTI structure](tokens.md?id=category-type-item) for matching tokens.
+If you structure your design tokens differently you will need to write [custom transforms](transforms.md?id=defining-custom-transforms) or make sure the proper CTIs are on the attributes of your design tokens.

 ### attribute/cti